elijahr/nim-ci/README.md

   * macOs (`amd64`)
   * Windows (`amd64`)

-The `nim-ci.sh` script should work with any CI that lets you run bash scripts.
+The `nim-ci.sh` script should work with any CI that can run bash scripts.
 Pull requests with configuration files for other CIs are welcome.

 This script is used by various tools like [nimble](https://github.com/nim-lang/nimble),